SpaceKrakens/SKON/Spec/SKEMA v1 Spec.md

 Metadata entries are surrounded by `~` chracters on both sides and contain a key-value pair.

-There are two metadata directives a parser **needs** to support.
+There are two metadata directives that are always madatory.
-These are as follows:
+Those are as follows:

 - `Version` which is followed by an integer.
 This is the SKEMA language version.
-- `DocumentVersion` which is followed by any datatype.
+- `DocumentVersion` which is followed by a string.
 This is used in applications to filter versions of a file.

-A `Version` metadata directive is required at the top of every file.

 A parser **could** support custom metadata, but to keep compatability it **should** not force these to be present.